NicolaiVArends/BachelorThesis/README.md

 `python unit_test.py`

-4. Wait for the test results to be displayed in the console.
-The test results will indicate which tests passed, failed, or encountered errors.
+4. The test results will be displayed in the console.
+It will indicate which tests passed, failed, or encountered with errors.